fmaymone/timeslot-api/README.md

 ### AWS

-The specs use the AWS webmock, which simulate external requests to AWS services.
+The specs uses the AWS webmock, which simulate external requests to AWS services.
 This allows to test in an special environment where the changes would not store live.

 ### [Sucker Punch] (https://github.com/brandonhilkert/sucker_punch)

-The specs use a webmock to handle asynchronously tasks, which is internally handled by the sucker punch gem.
+The specs uses a webmock to handle asynchronously tasks, which is internally handled by the sucker punch gem.
 This allows to test worker threads inside rails specs.

 ### [Bullet](https://github.com/flyerhzm/bullet)